 Since young drivers have less experience behind the wheel, insurers tend to charge them higher rates than more mature drivers.
 On average, most drivers will see their rates drop as they get older with a considerable decrease once they turn 25 years old.

 Cheapest Car Insurance in Rhode Island for Older Drivers

 Although mature drivers pay less for car insurance than teens, older drivers start to see their rates go up as they enter their senior years.

-Best Cities for Cheap Car Insurance in Rhode Island
+Cheapest Cities for Car Insurance in Rhode Island